ankurhanda/caffe-dense-img-seg/README.md

 **This is my own version of different per-pixel segmentations with the following support.**
   0. CRFasRNN from the recent paper "Conditional Random Fields as Recurrent Neural Networks".
-  0. Uncertainty using drop-out.
+  0. Uncertainty using drop-out "Dropout as bayesian approximation: Representing model uncertainty in deep learning".
-  0. Floating point data type for input channels e.g. depth, height from ground plane and angle with gravity vector.
+  0. Floating point data type for input channels e.g. depth, height from ground plane and angle with gravity vector "SynthCam3D: Semantic Understanding With Synthetic Indoor Scenes".